Skip to main content

 issuer: 'https://replace.with.your.domain/dex'

-2. This next part may be deferred for later, but we strongly recommend configuring at least one connector.
-Set the dex.config.connectors to the connectors you want to use.
+2. You can defer this step, but we strongly recommend configuring at least one connector during installation.
+Set dex.config.connectors to the connectors you want to use.
 The Dex documentation has examples for each of the connectors.

 Below is an example of an OIDC connector that connects to AWS Cognito.
 The oidc type can be used for any OIDC provider that does not have a native Dex connector.
 Different OIDC providers may require different configurations.